 It used to be known as “the kissing tunnel” because until a few years ago, the tunnel was entirely dark and so the guides would hear couples kissing but they wouldn't see them.

-- When it rains very heavily, it’s impossible to do the boat rides as that level of the caves becomes flooded and a 30-meter high waterfall splashes down on it.
+- Rain is heavy.
+When it rains very heavily, it's impossible to do the boat rides as that level of the caves becomes flooded and a 30-meter high waterfall splashes down on it.

-- Some of the passageways are rather narrow and you’ll have to take a total of 400 steps during your visit, but there is a shorter route for people with limited mobility.
+- The passageways are rather narrow.
+Some of the passageways are rather narrow and you'll have to take a total of 400 steps during your visit, but there is a shorter route for people with limited mobility.

-- It’s not allowed to bring dogs on the tour.
+- No dogs or pets allowed.
+It's not allowed to bring dogs on the tour.

-- The caves have a constant temperature of about 12 degrees Celcius, so dress accordingly.
+- Constant temperature.
+The caves have a constant temperature of about 12 degrees Celcius, so dress accordingly.

 To make a full day out of it, you can combine the caves with a visit to the Monde Sauvage Safari Parc, located nearby.